FilnarQ/test_task_list/README.md

 ## Launching server
 You need to have `npm` installed.
-Run `npm start` in project root directory to start server.
+Run `npm i` in project root directory to install dependencies.
+Run `npm start` to start server.
 Navigate to `http://localhost:4200/`.
 In some rare cases you need to install Angular CLI globally `npm i -g @angular/cli`